-A second test is whether a material part of the company's business is focused on solutions to climate change.
-This will be the case if the company's activities, that align with at least one of the seven themes set out above, are expected to represent 50% or more of the company's total revenue or capital expenditure.
-The 50% materiality revenue threshold is appropriate because it ensures that the company's impact contribution makes up the majority of the company's revenues or capital expenditure and is therefore material to the business.
+A second test is whether a material part of the company's business is focussed on solutions to climate change.
+This will be the case if the company's activities, that align with at least one of the six themes set out above, are expected to represent 50% or more of the company's total revenue, capital expenditure, or asset base.
 In practice, most holdings in the Fund will have revenue alignments of much higher than 50%.
 By setting the threshold at 50%, we consider, in line with the UN PRI framework, that climate change solutions are such companies' "main reason for being".
 This also ensures that there can be no greater revenue source for the company in question.
 The 50% threshold is also recognised in other industry standard frameworks, such as the London Stock Exchange's Green Economy Mark framework.
 Given this, we believe a 50% minimum threshold provides assurance that the majority of a holding's activities support the Fund's sustainability objective to support a reduction in greenhouse gas emissions, in line with the Theory of Change.